 Three names from the Cenotaph Research Project are listed on this monument:

-- Elmer Allistair MABEY (whose story was told in an earlier posting.
-See: The WWII Sailor Who Died In An Accidental Explosion and Fire https://wordpress.com/post/bordencarletonresearchproject.wordpress.com/1403)
+- Elmer Allistair MABEY, whose story was told in an earlier posting.
+(See: https://onthewarmemorialtrail.com/2018/06/27/the-wwii-sailor-who-died-in-an-accidental-explosion-and-fire/)

-- James Graham FARROW, whose ship was torpedoed by a U-boat in the English Channel during WW1.
+- James Graham FARROW, whose ship was torpedoed by a U-boat in the English Channel during WWI.
 Farrow was not in the military, but in the merchant ‘navy’, delivering crucial supplies from England to troops in France.

 Three names from one monument from Prince Edward Island….
 You can imagine our dismay….and disgust…. to read this morning that the monument was defaced.
 (See https://www.cbc.ca/news/canada/nova-scotia/halifax-war-memorial-defaced-1.4854588)